3 myths surrounding tile trim

 A (Tiny) Exception to the Rule

-But, our preferred stance (and we stand by it!), based on historic tradition and aesthetic presentation, is to recommend tiling without trim.
+But, our preferred stance (and we stand by it) is to recommend tiling without trim, based on the historic traditions and aesthetic presentations that we honor in tilemaking.